benhutchins/docker-mediawiki/README.md

 ## Configure Database

+The example above uses `--link` to connect the MediaWiki container with a running [mysql](https://hub.docker.com/_/mysql/) container.
+This is probably not the best idea for use in production, keeping data in docker containers can be dangerous.

-The following environment variables are also honored for configuring your MediaWiki instance:
+You can use the following environment variables for connecting to another database server:

  - `-e MEDIAWIKI_DB_HOST=...` (defaults to the address of the linked database container)
  - `-e MEDIAWIKI_DB_PORT=...` (defaults to the port of the linked database container)